nauman07/circonomit-challenge/README.md

 ---

-## Understanding Circonomit's Modeling Approach
+## Understanding STK's Modeling Approach

 Circonomit's system can be understood as a two-layered decision infrastructure: